BramVer/kb-layouts/nyquist/README.md

 ## Remarks
 **Initially, both pro micros need to be flashed**, in order to communicate with each other.
 After this though, only the master needs to be updated whenever you want to flash a new keymap.

-*Note:* Sadly this is atm only for future reference, my switches and keycaps still haven't arrived 😠